Dynamics of geodesics, and Maass cusp forms: Geometric and spectral sides of the modular surface

-In this case, $u$ is called a \emph{Maass cusp form} with spectral parameter $s$.
-It is known that the real part of $s$ then always lies between~$0$~and~$1$.
-Since any Maass wave form $u$ is $\Gamma$-invariant, we can also consider $u$ as a true function on $X=\Gamma\backslash\h$, and characterize Maass cusp forms as eigenfunctions of $\Delta$ on $X$ having rapid decay as their argument tends to the cusp.
+In this case, the function~$u$ has rapid decay at infinity and is called a \emph{Maass cusp form with spectral parameter~$s$}.
+It is known that the real part of~$s$ then always lies between~$0$~and~$1$.
+Since any Maass wave form~$u$ is $\Gamma$-invariant, we can also consider $u$ as a true function on~$X=\Gamma\backslash\h$, and characterize Maass cusp forms as eigenfunctions of~$\Delta$ on~$X$ having rapid decay as their argument tends to the cusp.